RL Training Guide — G1 Locomotion from Scratch¶

 Set the path to the cloned unitree_ros directory:

 Then in the same file, switch the G1 29DOF config to use URDF instead of USD.
-Find the UNITREE_G1_29DOF_CFG section and:
+Find the UNITREE_G1_29DOF_CFG section and point it at:

 - Uncomment